Return-to-Work Toolkit: Using Accommodations to Retain or Return Employees to Work

 - The Job Accommodation Network (JAN) is the leading source of free, expert and confidential guidance on workplace accommodations.
 It also provides assistance to employers in understanding their responsibilities under the Americans with Disabilities Act (ADA) and other disability-related legislation.
 Contact JAN via phone at (800) 526-7234 or (877) 781-9403 (TTY) or online at AskJAN.org.
 Specific online resources include:

 - For employers who may need assistance in understanding Accessible Technology (AT) options to assist employees with the return to work process, JAN also offers the following:

 - Technology Related Resources

-- Universal Design and Assistive Technology in the Workplace
+- Universal Design in the Workplace

 - Another resource for information about Accessible Technology is Accessible Tech, a project of the ADA National Network.

 - ODEP also offers a range of resources to assist employers in learning about return-to-work issues.
 These include: